oliverjam/node-http-server/README.md

 Now we can run the program in our terminal with `node server.js`.
 The server will start and you should see "Server listening on http://localhost:3000" logged.

+**Note**: The Node process will continue running until you tell it to stop by typing `ctrl-c`.
+The server won't pick up any code changes until you restart it.

 ## Sending requests

 We can now send HTTP requests to our server and we should see the "hello" response.
 You can open http://localhost:3000 in your browser to send a `GET` request and see the response.
 It's helpful to open the network tab of devtools so you can see all the details of the request and response.